Bre77/home-assistant.io/source/_integrations/tesla_fleet.markdown

 ## Rate limits

 Tesla restricts open-source integrations to the ["Discovery tier"](https://developer.tesla.com/docs/fleet-api#membership-levels) which only allows for 200 vehicle data requests per day.
-The integration will stop polling for vehicle updates when it hits this limit, and will wait the appropriate time specified in the **Retry-After** header.
+The integration will initially poll every 2 minutes while the vehicle is awake, and then dynamically slow down polling based on how many requests have been made in the last 24 hours.

 ## Entities